bluescarni/heyoka/doc/tut_ensemble.rst

 the following actions may be performed concurrently by separate threads of execution:

-* invocation of the generator's call operator,
-* copy construction of the callbacks (both the events' callbacks and the callbacks that can optionally be passed to the ``propagate_*()`` functions of the adaptive integrators),
+* invocation of the generator's call operator and of the call operator of the callback that can (optionally) be passed to the ``propagate_*()`` functions.
+In other words, both the generator and the ``propagate_*()`` callback are shared among several threads of execution and used concurrently;
-* invocation of the call operators of the copies of the callbacks.
+* copy construction of the events callbacks and invocation of the call operator on the copies.
+That is, each thread of execution gets its own copy of the event callbacks thanks to the creation of a new integrator object via the generator.

 For instance, an event callback which performs write operations on a global variable without using some form of synchronisation will result in undefined behaviour when used in an ensemble propagation.

+Another example of unsafe usage is a ``propagate_*()`` callback that performs write operations into its own data member(s) without
+synchronisation: because the
+``propagate_*()`` callback is shared among several threads, such usage results in a data race.